 Melissa is an aspiring bourbon historian who began her romance with bourbon the night of her 21st birthday.
 She is studying for her Master’s in History at the University of Cincinnati, and works at Historic Locust Grove in Louisville where she contributes to their hearth cooking, distilling, and dairying demonstrations.
 In her free time, she enjoys stitching reproduction historical garments for living history events, and, of course, spreading the bourbon gospel to anyone who will listen.

 Mark Twain said, “too much of anything is bad, but too much good whiskey is barely enough.”
-A passionate whiskey hunter & gatherer, Brett serves his opinions and reviews just like his bourbon – straight and not watered down.
+A passionate whiskey hunter and gatherer, Brett serves his opinions and reviews just like his bourbon – straight and not watered down.
 A native Chicagoan, he attended the University of Kansas and Chicago’s John Marshall Law School before moving to Omaha, Nebraska, where he runs a packaging distribution company and enjoys opening bottles with good friends.

 Growing up in Minnesota gives a person a great appreciation for anything that warms the body and soul.